Epimorphisms, definability and cardinalities: ES Properties

-An $\aleph_0$--generalized quasivariety need not be a quasivariety: see \cite[p.\,45]{Adamek1990}.
+\begin{remark} An $\aleph_0$--prevariety need not be a quasivariety, even if it has a variable-free axiomatization: see \cite[p.\,45]{Adamek1990}.
 Nevertheless, in Corollary~\ref{thm:ESpropertyQV}, we cannot strengthen `countable' to `finitely generated'.
-Indeed, a locally finite variety $\cl{K}$ of Brouwerian algebras and a proper $\cl{K}$--epic subalgebra of a denumerable member of $\cl{K}$ are exhibited in \cite[Sec.~6]{BMR17}, but no finitely generated (i.e., finite) member of $\cl{K}$ has a proper $\cl{K}$--epic subalgebra, because every variety of Brouwerian algebras has the \emph{weak} ES property (see Remark~\ref{remk:almost total}, \cite[Thm.~3.14]{BH06} and \cite{Kre60}).

-On the other hand, finitely generated structures do suffice, in quasivarieties, to test the weak ES property itself:
+Indeed, a locally finite variety $\cl{K}$ of Brouwerian algebras and a proper $\cl{K}$--epic subalgebra of a denumerable member of $\cl{K}$ are exhibited in \cite[Sec.~6]{BMR17}, but no finitely generated (i.e., finite) member of $\cl{K}$ has a proper $\cl{K}$--epic subalgebra, because every variety of Brouwerian algebras has the \emph{weak} ES property (see Remark~\ref{remk:almost total}, \cite[Thm.~3.14]{BH06} and \cite{Kre60}). \end{remark} On the other hand, finitely generated structures do suffice, in quasivarieties, to test the weak ES property itself:

 \begin{theorem} A quasivariety\/ $\cl{K}$ has the weak ES property iff no finitely generated member of\/ $\cl{K}$ has a proper\/ $\cl{K}$--epic substructure. \end{theorem}